-- name: A unique name used to identify this pair potential.
+- type: Used to select the desired pair potential.
+Must be selected from the list of type options above. - name: A unique name used to identify this pair potential.
 Block averaged output data will appear under this name in scalar.dat and/or stat.h5 files. - source/target: These specify the particles involved in a pair interaction.
 If an interaction is between classical (e.g. ions) and quantum (e.g. electrons), source/target should be the name of the classical/quantum particleset. - Only coulomb, pseudo, mpc are described in detail below.
-The older or less used types (cpp, skpot) are not covered. - Available only if QMC\BUILD\LEVEL>2 and QMC\CUDA is not defined: skpot. - Available only if OHMMS DIM==3: mpc, vhxc, pseudo. - Available only if OHMMS\DIM==3 and QMC\BUILD\LEVEL>2 and QMC\CUDA is not defined: cpp.
+The older or less used types (cpp, skpot) are not covered. - Available only if QMC CUDA is not defined: skpot. - Available only if OHMMS DIM==3: mpc, vhxc, pseudo. - Available only if OHMMS_DIM==3 and QMC_CUDA is not defined: cpp.